burcellf/burcellf/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on data modeling and data visualization using Python, Matplotlib, and Blender

+- 🌱 I’m currently learning about edge detection and partitioning algorithms

+- 👯 I’m looking to collaborate on projects simulating game theory and graph theory

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jon-ml/)